ja-relampagos/SuperDARN-Data-Processing/README.md

 Helpful documentation for RST, including installation instructions, descriptions of standard SuperDARN data formats, and introductory data processing tutorials, can be found in the RST readthedocs pages: https://radar-software-toolkit-rst.readthedocs.io/en/latest/

 The goal of this repository is to bring together the main processing steps outlined in the original RST documentation and explain them in greater detail, with a focus on clarity for new SuperDARN users.
+In particular, this repository emphasises the key steps required to produce ionospheric convection maps.